How to stop making boring business presentations

 Once I gave a talk to 175 business people.
 It was a hit and when I sat down, the person next to me said: “I want you to come to Budapest to give that same talk to my global heads of marketing.”
 So I did, and was not only paid for it but also had my flights and five-star hotel room covered by the company.

 Of course, not every presentation needs to set the room on fire.
 Yet, with a little thought about how other people learn, you can deliver talks that enthuse, inspire and motivate your audience.

 So next time you give a talk, put the PowerPoint to one side and remember that your presentation will reflect on your business.

 People will thing more highly of it if they don’t think it’s boring!

 Business Advice from THP

 Here at THP Chartered accountants we love helping SMEs like yours to grow.
-So, if you’d like to speak to us about the range of accountancy services we offer from bookkeeping and accountancy, auditing and business management and much more, come and see us at one of our offices in Chelmsford, Cheam, Wanstead, Saffron Walden and London City.
+So, if you’d like to speak to us about the range of accountancy services we offer from bookkeeping and accountancy, auditing and business management and much more, come and see us at one of our offices in Chelmsford, Cheam, Wanstead and Saffron Walden.

 Ben Locker is a copywriter who specialises in business-to-business marketing, writing about everything from software and accountancy to construction and power tools.
 He co-founded the Professional Copywriters’ Network, the UK’s association for commercial writers, and is named in Direct Marketing Association research as ‘one of the copywriters who copywriters rate’.